-A client that wants to send messages using a JMS Queue must perform the following tasks:

-- 1. Get a reference to a Queue and the queue connection factory. - 2.
-Create a QueueConnection using the connection factory. - 3.
-Create a QueueSession using the connection. - 4.
-Create a QueueSender using the session. - 5.
-Create and send messages. - 6.
-Close the connection.

-The queue connection factory and all existing Queues are administered objects and must be discovered using the JNDI lookup.

-The reference for the gueue connection factory is

-"iona: jms/queue/connectionFactory".
-The reference for a Queue takes the form "iona: jms/queue/queueName" where queueName specifies the name of the Queue.
+Overview A client that wants to send messages using a JMS Queue must perform the following tasks: 1.
+Get a reference to a Queue and the queue connection factory.
+2. Create a QueueConnection using the connection factory.
+3. Create a QueueSession using the connection.
+4. Create a QueueSender using the session.
+5. Create and send messages.
+6. Close the connection.
+Getting the administered objects The queue connection factory and all existing Queues are administered objects and must be discovered using the JNDI lookup.
+The reference for the queue connection factory is "iona:jms/queue/connectionFactory".
+The reference for a Queue takes the form "iona:jms/queue/queueName" where queueName specifies the name o the Queue.
 Note: A Queue must exist before it can be used by a client program.
-For information on creating a Queue, see "Creating a Queue" on page 236

-Example 55 shows how to obtain references for Queue sportsQueue and the queue connection factory.

-'''

-// Java

-import javax.jms.Queue;

-import javax.jms.QueueConnectionFactory;

-// InitialContect ctx obtained previously // Lookup the queue connection factory QueueConnectionfactory qconnFactory = (QueueConnectionFactory) ctx.lookup("iona:jms/queue/connectionFactory");

-// Lookup the Queue sportsQueue

-Queue queue = (Queue) ctx.lookup("iona:jms/queue/sportsQueue");
+For information on creating a Queue, see "Creating a Queue" on page 236 Example 55 shows how to obtain references for Queue sportsQueue and the queue connection factory.
+Example 55: Obtaining references to the administered objects // Java import javax.jms.Queue; import javax.jms.QueueConnectionFactory; // InitialContect ctx obtained previously // Lookup the queue connection factory QueueConnectionFactory qconnFactory = (QueueConnectionFactory) ctx.lookup("iona:jms/queue/connectionFactory"); // Lookup the Queue sportsQueue Queue queue = (Queue) ctx.lookup("iona:jms/queue/sportsQueue");

-'''
+Creating a connection